-- 23. It is proposed that the LFC's approach to Treasury Management continues to be risk adverse; borrowings will be taken on fixed rates from the Public Works Loan Board (PWLB) or from other approved sources of financing.
-Variable rate long term borrowing may only be undertaken where there are proportionate, dedicated income streams which would vary in accordance to any proposed variable rate instruments. - 24.
-Officers will consider the use of Finance Leases where it is demonstrated to be advantageous to the LFC to use such arrangements, for planned acquisition of non-fixed plant, equipment and/or machinery.
+- 24. It is proposed that the LFC's approach to Treasury Management continues to be risk adverse; borrowings will be taken on fixed rates from the Public Works Loan Board (PWLB) or from other approved sources of financing.
+Variable rate long term borrowing may only be undertaken where there are proportionate, dedicated income streams which would vary in accordance to any proposed variable rate instruments. - 25.
+Officers will consider the use of Finance Leases where it is demonstrated to be advantageous to the LFC to use such arrangements, for planned acquisition of non-fixed plant, equipment and/or machinery. - 26.
+Against the background and the risks within economic forecast, caution will be adopted with the 2020/21 treasury operations.
+The Director of Corporate Services will monitor interest rates in financial markets and adopt a pragmatic approach to changing circumstances.